ClipMX/mobile.android.blaze.pinpad.sdk/README.md

 ```

 ##### Installation Steps
-- Add JitPack Repository: Open your settings.gradle.kts file and add the JitPack repository to your Maven repositories list.
+- Add Github Packages Repository: Open your settings.gradle.kts file and add our Github Package repository to your Maven repositories list.
 - Add Dependency: Open your build.gradle.kts file and add the SDK dependency.

 ###### Stay Updated